 Consistent – It is easy to be faithful when there is consistency in our lives.
 But how consistent is our faithfulness when life throws us a curve and things get a bit inconsistent?
 At such times, learning the secret of being content in all things (Philippians 4:11-13) very well could be the secret to being consistent at all times.

-Faithfulness is a rare commodity these days, whether we are talking about marriages, friendships, employment, etc… Yet God is always faithful to us.
+My Advice – Faithfulness is a rare commodity these days, whether we are talking about marriages, friendships, employment, Church attendance, etc… Yet God is always faithful to us.
 Doesn’t He deserve the same from us?
 Be faithful to whatever it is that God has called you to.